MikailMamedov/blog_project/README.md

 Blog Platform
 =============
 A Django-based blogging platform with user registration and social authentication via Google, Facebook, and Twitter.
+(The last two will be addes soon)

 Features
 --------